Siphon880gh/devbrain/Web Development/3. New Generation (2013) - Node, React, Express, Svelte/react/JSX Curly Braces - Fundamental.md

 ---

+## Expression can take inputs

+The inputs could be other state variables or constants or javascript expression that calculates a value.
+The JSX will re-render if the state variables change.

+---

 ## Expression Evaluating into an Array Value

 Even though it must evaluate into a value, it could be rendered as an array value as well.